jatoad/history-quiz-copy/README.md

 ### Bug fixes
 - multiple issues fixed with file paths when creating the live site
 - wrong file path for js, corrected

+### Deployment
+- this project is deployed through github

 ## - Credits